My Hospital Bag Must-Havesjump to recipe

 - The Countermatch Collection is the skincare regime I use!
 Though I admittedly skipped the eye cream and night cream for this occasion, I've found the serum and day cream to be ESSENTIAL in keeping my (sensitive, dryness-prone) skin looking moisturized and healthy.

-- Primally Pure Deodorant – I wound up bringing a tube of their new unscented deodorant with me!
+I wound up bringing a tube of their new unscented deodorant with me!
 It works for my sensitive skin (no irritation) and helps keep me feeling fresh.
 Though I LOVE the new charcoal & geranium deodorants in their line, I opted for unscented because I wanted to keep EO (essential oil) exposure to baby at a minimum.
 Note: I'm not sayin EO's are bad for babies, I just like the idea of keeping her environment as benign and unscented as possible while she's just beginning to take in the world.

-- Toothbrush & Toothpaste – bring the ones you like best!
+Bring the ones you like best!
 If you're looking for a slightly safer toothpaste option, THIS is the one I use.
 Note that it's not perfect in terms of ingredients.
 I've tested COUNTLESS options and just like this one best.

-- Post-Delivery Care – there's a good chance your hospital or recovery facility will provide a version of the items below for you!
+There's a good chance your hospital or recovery facility will provide a version of the items below for you!
 If that's the case, and you're not too picky about what goes on you (down there), you can leave these items at home.
 I brought them with me to the hospital because I wanted to have the option to use these safer alternatives for my postpartum recovery.
 NOTE: I do recommend stocking up on the below to keep at home for after your return!
 Though I'll discus it more in my 4th Trimester Recap, I used the following products for a solid 2 weeks.

-- Sitz Bath Spray – this is pure heaven in a jar.
+- Sitz Bath Spray – this is pure heaven in a bottle.
 If you deliver vaginally, this spray helps soothe some of the sensitive parts.
 I sprayed it on at every visit to the bathroom.

 - Witch Hazel Pads – MORE HEAVEN.
 Grab a jar of these and, as your nurse will likely guide you, layer them on the pad before application.
 It's cooling and soothing.